PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/060-bug-bounty/index.md

 ## Severity and rewards

 Severity is classified by **impact** (what the vulnerability realistically allows an attacker to do) rather than by a scoring formula.
-Each report is assigned to the band containing the worst impact class it credibly demonstrates, assessed against the **Mainnet** network (for limited-scope Confidential Assets findings, the [reduced-rate policy](#limited-scope-confidential-assets) also applies).
+Each report is assigned to the band containing the worst impact class it credibly demonstrates, assessed against the **Mainnet** network (for Confidential Assets, which is not yet deployed to Mainnet, severity is assessed against its intended Mainnet behavior; see [Confidential Assets scope](#confidential-assets)).
 The impact classes below are representative, not exhaustive: impacts not listed are classified by analogy to the closest listed class.
 All classifications and reward amounts are at Polymesh's sole discretion.

 <SeverityRewardTable />